CASA CRISTO ETHNOGRAPHIC MUSEUM

 As well as this museum, Andorra has another two ethnographic spaces that show what rural life was like in bygone centuries: Casa Areny-Plandolit, belonging to a family from high society, and Casa Rull, of land-owning farmers (more comfortable than the day labourers of the house-museum).

-The tour of Casa Cristo is on routes 2 and 6 of Andorra Tourist Bus.
+The tour of Casa Cristo is on route 4 of Andorra Tourist Bus.